How To Write A Song: That Will Make You Better

 • Streamline: Use simple notes that are straightforward to sing.
 Begin with just a few notes.

 • Experiment: Guess some notes until you get something that sounds to fit.
-Experiment with your instrument and vocals if need be, or try out different versions on the spot.
+Experiment with your instrument and vocals, or try out different versions.

 • Match the mood: Your melody should harmonize with the tone of your words.
-If your song is sad, then use a slower melody; if it's happy, use something upbeat.
+Besides, if your song is sad, use a slower melody; if it's happy, use something upbeat.

 Video ThumbnailPlay Video